 I also think you have to look at the most popular terminology for what it is and not be shy about it.
 Largely, these terms are used to speed up the process of casual sex via apps designed for exactly that.
 I don’t think you see these terms as prevalent in other apps that are more tailored toward relationships, for example.
 There is no denying that gay culture is openly sexual; these terms are authentically born from that, and I think there is enough awareness of that out there.

 “We are seeing pop-up online bars, queer gaming meetups, watch parties and more live streams.
 Those spaces inevitably lead to new forms of social connections.”

 Samuel Van Grinsven

-It’s important to state that many people have a positive experience of online hookup apps and dating.
+It’s important to state that many people have a positive experience with online hook-up apps and dating.
 But, do we risk losing the more personal approach of conversation, physical groups and connection in our ever-growing online world?

 A lot has changed in the western queer community in a very short space of time.
 Something I am passionate about here in Australia is the preservation of our physical history.
 That includes our gay bars, clubs, bathhouses and meeting places.
 It’s about viewing these spaces as more than just a physical version of their now online counterparts.
 These are spaces of our living history, of our survival and liberation, that we need to band together as a community to protect and share with new generations to help keep our story alive.

 In a world where COVID 19 has dramatically altered the landscape of social connection and confidence, do you feel the use of hook-up apps will also change to reflect this?